 Most effective ozone treatment: a short intensive course of ozone IVs, or a series of ozone saunas.

 Least effective ozone treatment: single ozone treatments of any kind at your doctor spaced apart by a week or more.

 The best way to boost the immune system with ozone appears to be an intensive course of ozone IVs.
 A series of ozone saunas may also deliver the same benefit.
-It’s important that the treatments are performed during that time in an intense manner.
+It’s important that the treatments are performed during that time in an intensive manner.
 This means at a rate of at least three times a week.
-The worst approach would be to do infrequent, single ozone treatments at your doctor’s office.
+The least effective approach would be to do infrequent, single ozone treatments at your doctor’s office.